Drag (physics): Overview of aerodynamics

 When the airplane produces lift, another drag component results.
 Induced drag, symbolized $D_i$, is due to a modification of the pressure distribution due to the trailing vortex system that accompanies the lift production.
 An alternative perspective on lift and drag is gained from considering the change of momentum of the airflow.
 The wing intercepts the airflow and forces the flow to move downward.
 This results in an equal and opposite force acting upward on the wing which is the lift force.
 The change of momentum of the airflow downward results in a reduction of the rearward momentum of the flow which is the result of a force acting forward on the airflow and applied by the wing to the air flow; an equal but opposite force acts on the wing rearward which is the induced drag.
 Another drag component, namely wave drag, $D_w$, results from shock waves in transonic and supersonic flight speeds.
 The shock waves induce changes in the boundary layer and pressure distribution over the body surface.

-In summary, there are three ways of categorising drag.
+Therefore, there are three ways of categorizing drag.